A list of characters from the Rayman series.

 Voiced by: Steve Perkinson (Rayman), Billy West (Rayman: The Animated Series), David Gasman (Rayman 2: The Great Escape and Rayman 3: Hoodlum Havoc), and Doug Rand (Rayman Origins and Rayman Legends)

 - Badasses Wear Bandanas: He wears one in Rayman Adventures.

 - Bag of Spilling: Often loses his abilities from past games.
 This is actually justified in Rayman 2 in which it's explicitely said that the explosion of the bHeart Of The World caused him the loss of his power and averted in Rayman Legends in which he keeps the abilities from Rayman Origins.

 - Big Eater: He eats fruits, rhythmatically, like no tomorrow.

-- Blood Knight: Not in the first few games, but Origins onwards replaces his heroic personality in favor of one that loves beating up bad guys.
+- Blood Knight: Not in the first few games, but Origins onwards replaces his fairly standard heroic personality in favor of one that while still heroic in his own way, loves beating up bad guys.

 - Conjoined Eyes: From Rayman 3 onward.

 - Crouching Moron, Hidden Badass: Ever since Origins he's kind of an airhead, but when evil shows up, he can lay down a beating.